v-sbradley/bacx-pr/topics/tv-sample-scripts.md

 ---

 # Sample scripts
-Here are some examples of scripts used for other technical, how-to demo videos that were created for Dynamics 365 or Power Platform.
+Here are some examples of scripts used for technical, how-to demo videos.
+You can use these as examples for the scripts you create for CCA, Business 360, Sales, Forms Pro, and Marketing.

 (More sample scripts are coming soon.)

 **Script sample 1**